nithinhm/vtu-marks-scraper-analyzer/README.md

 - **Marks Analyer**: A tool that generates result analysis based on the data collected by the scraper and saves it in an Excel file.
 It also provides a graphical representation of subject performance in the form of an image file.
 This tool can update the old marks with the new revaluation marks (if any) and provide an updated analysis.

-The repository provides both the source code and a pre-compiled executable (GUI) for ease of use.
+The repository provides both the source code and a packaged release for ease of use.

 ## Features